creare-com/podpac/doc/source/developer/specs/coordinates.md

 ### Shorthand

-For ease-of-use, the following aliases will be defined (on of these options):
+For ease-of-use, the following aliases will be defined in the toplevel podpac package:

  - `_stacked`: StackedCoordinates